 SELECTING THE PROPER KNIFE SET- A STEP-BY-STEP GUIDE—PART ONE

-When it comes to owning your own restaurant, your kitchen supplies like commercial sinks will be your most important invest, aside from the business itself.
+When it comes to owning your own restaurant, your kitchen supplies like commercial sinks and water cooled ice machines will be your most important invest, aside from the business itself.
 If the food is not prepared well, then your customers will not want to come back.
 Part of having your food prepared well is having a proper knife set.

 In this two page content we will explore some helpful tips on how to go about selecting the proper knife set.

 1) You have to first figure out your basic needs.
 What will you be using the set for?
 Will you need all the knives?
 Most people don’t like to spend money on knives they don’t need.
 Who want to have a knife around just to look pretty?

 THE TRADITIONAL KNIFE SET-GIVE OR TAKE A FEW BASIC KNIVES